ncdcdev/amazon-kinesis-video-streams-web-viewer/README.md

 ### Update the AWS Cognito Authenticated Role.

 AWS Amplify deployed an AWS Cognito instance with an Authenticated IAM Role that provides access to AWS services for users that are successfully authenticated in the application.
-We need to allow these users Read-Only access to Kinesis Video Streams so that they have access the media streams available in your AWS Account.
+We need to allow these users Read-Only access to Kinesis Video Streams so that they have access the media available in your AWS Account.

 1) Open the [Amazon IAM Roles Console](https://console.aws.amazon.com/iamv2/home?#/roles)
 * Search for the role that is similar to **amplify-kvswebviewer-dev-123456-authRole** and click on it.
     * **Note:** don't select the similar role ending with **-idp**.
-* Click **Attach policies** and select **AmazonKinesisVideoStreamsReadOnlyAccess** policy.
+* Click **Attach policies**, search for and select **AmazonKinesisVideoStreamsReadOnlyAccess** policy.
 * Click **Attach Policy** to confirm.

 ![Update Auth Role](git-readme-assets/idm-auth-role-update.png)